-The federal Proposed Action is the acquisition of the 2.4-acre site in trust pursuant to the Secretary's authority under the Indian Reorganization Act, 25 USC § 5108.
-The purpose of the Proposed Action is to facilitate tribal self-sufficiency, self-determination, and economic development, thus, satisfying both the Department of the Interior's (Department) land acquisition policy as articulated in the Department's trust land regulations at 25 CFR Part 151, and the principle goal of IGRA as articulated in 25 USC § 2701.
+The federal Proposed Action is the acquisition of the 2.4-acre site in trust pursuant to the Secretary's authority under the Indian Reorganization Act, 25 United States Code (USC) 5108 and the Coquille Restoration Act (25 USC 715).
+The purpose of the Proposed Action is to facilitate tribal self-sufficiency, self-determination, and economic development, thus, satisfying both the Department of the Interior's (Department) land acquisition policy as articulated in the Department's trust land regulations at 25 Code of Federal Regulations (CFR) Part 151, and the principle goal of IGRA as articulated in 25 USC § 2701.
 The need for the Department to act on the Tribe's application is established by the Department's regulations at 25 CFR § 151.10(h) and 151.12.